Aigle-class frigate: Armament

-Although classed as 36-gun fifth rates, the Aigle-class frigates would be armed with a main battery of twenty-six 18 pdr on the gun deck, four 9 pdr on the quarter deck and four on the forecastle.
+Although classed as 36-gun fifth rates, the Aigle-class frigates would be armed with a main battery of twenty-six 18 pdr on the gun deck, four 9 pdr on the quarterdeck and four on the forecastle.
 They would also carry ten 32 pdr carronades, short lightweight guns with a large bore.
 They were cheaper to produce and much easier to handle than the equivalent long gun but lacked the accuracy and range.
-Eight would be carried on the quarter deck and two on the forecastle.
+Eight would be carried on the quarterdeck and two on the forecastle.

 Comparisons

 Only two Aigle-class frigates were built: HMS Aigle and HMS Resistance.
 Aigle was ordered first but a 16-month delay during her construction meant that Resistance was completed and launched first, and due to timber's propensity to expand and contract was slightly larger when measured at 975 8/94.

 Built under contract by Balthazar and Edward Adams, Aigle was ordered on 15 September 1798 and her keel was laid down in November at Bucklers Hard shipyard in Hampshire.
 Launched on 23 September 1801, her dimensions were: 146 ft 2 in along the gun deck, 122 ft 1 in at the keel, with a beam of 38 ft 8 in and a depth in the hold of 13 ft.
 This made her 970 84/94 tons (bm).
 Aigle drew between 17 ft at the bow and 19 ft 4 in at the stern.

 Resistance was ordered on 28 January 1800 to be built at Bursledon by the shipwright George Parsons.
 Laid down in March of the same year, Resistance was launched on 29 April 1801 with the following dimensions: 146 ft 1+1/4 in along the upper deck and 122 ft 1 in along the keel, with a beam of 38 ft 9 in and a depth in the hold of 13 ft 0+1/2 in.
 The ship had a draught of 10 ft 5 in forward and 15 ft 7 in aft, and measured 9758/94 tons burthen.
 The fitting out process was completed at Portsmouth Dockyard on 21 June.

 In accordance with Surveyor of the Navy Sir Robert Seppings' designs, in January 1820, Aigle had her square transom removed and a circular stern fitted.
 This gave her improved protection in the rear and allowed a better field of fire.
 She was subsequently laid up once more, then repaired and converted to a sixth-rate 24-gun corvette of 990 tons burthen, at Chatham Dockyard between March and July 1831.